jtlovetteiii/livestream-viewer/README.md

 1. ffmpeg.exe
 2. ffplay.exe

 If not provided, then the application will assume that both FFMPEG and FFPLAY can be invoked from the shell.
+When running on Windows, backslashes must be doubled (e.g. C:\\Documents\\FFMPEG instead of C:\Documents\FFMPEG).

 *Default value: None.*